 Blood and Infectious Disease Policy: All cuts and abrasions must be reported to the Sport Co-ordinator immediately and first aid treatment applied.
 A competitor who is bleeding or has blood on their clothing must immediately leave the playing area and seek medical assistance.
 The bleeding must be stopped, the wound dressed and blood on the player’s body or clothing cleaned off before they return to the game.
 Play must cease until all visible blood is cleaned up.
 Sport Co-ordinators have discretion as to whether any contaminated clothing or equipment will need to be replaced prior to the competitor being allowed to continue in the competition.
 A competitor may only return to competition once the Sports Coordinator is confident all the steps listed above have been taken.
 Any person with an infectious disease must advise the Sport Co-ordinator prior to the start of any competition.
 The Sport Co-ordinator shall advise the competitor whether they are able to take their place in the competition.

 Officials, Co-ordinators & Volunteers will be identified by distinctive clothing/badges, and they should always be treated with the utmost courtesy.
-Participants are asked to follow directions when asked at all times.
+Participants are asked to follow their directions at all times.

 Spectators will not be permitted onto the Field of play at any venue unless approved by the Sports Coordinator.
 Spectators are encouraged to support all competitors on event days.
 Assistance is requested from all parents to supervise their children in the vicinity of all sporting areas.

 Photographer: An official Games photographer will attend various sporting events.
-Photographs & videos will be available for viewing on the Games website in the Image Gallery.
+Photographs & videos will be available for private viewing upon completion of the Games.
 There may also be other photographers at events which have been organised by the Sports Coordinator and approved by the Games Office.
-By consenting to participate in the 2022 VPES Games, you are granting permission to use your any image involving yourself for promotional material.
+By consenting to participate in the 2023 VPES Games, you are granting permission to use any image involving yourself for promotional material.

 Security: All Sports Co-ordinators are responsible for securing their venues and equipment against damage.
 Competitors are responsible for their own property.
 Each sport also has its own ‘Security Strategy’ devised by the Sports Coordinator and submitted to the Games Office prior to their event/s commencing.
 The VPGF also asks every participant to be aware about the need for increased vigilance when conduct sporting events in today’s environment.
 Competitors are asked to have their agency identification with them at the events they are competing at.
 Should the relevant identification not be shown when asked by the Sports Coordinator, then the individual may be asked to leave the premises and not take part in the Games.